rafi-n/challenge_M01/README.md

 ## Business Activities:

 Cryptocurrencies in general, allow for low cost transactions and ease of access to services.
 Anyone around the world with internet access can participate in cryptocurrency markets.
-Hive provides a way for investors to gain access to the cryptomarket while not investing directly in cryptocurreny itself.
+Hive provides a way for investors to gain access to the cryptomarket while not investing directly in cryptocurrency itself.

 Hive is committed to bolstering the cryptocurrency market by being a leading player in the mining and blockchain aspects of the industry.
 Hive wants to continue support for decentralized finance (DeFi) which removes barriers to other participants in the cryptocurrency market.